Sh33p-exe/imacros-scripts-niche/README.md

 # iMacros Scripts

-An open source iMacros scripts for most popular niches :)
+An open source macros scripts for most popular niches :)

 ## Requirements
 - Mac OS or Linux or Windows